BobRay/MyComponent/_build/classes/readme.md

-Contained here is the omni-directional skeletal structure.

 ## Component

 This structure focuses around the Component object.
 The Component serves as the parent for all of the other classes in this directory.
+The Component Class has 4 major public methods: New(), Put(), Get(), Build().
+These methods are top-down, running the methods in the same name in all child objects.

 ### Core Methods